 Spring water is very expensive to buy in bottles, but if you are travelling to other countries where the water may not be clean, it is a good idea to use bottled water or boil the tap or well water very carefully.
 You don't want to get sick while you're on holiday, do you?

 Spring water does not have any fluoride in it, and since more kids have been drinking more spring water they have been getting more tooth decay.

 - Mineral water is popular as a mixer with fruit juice.
 If you are buying a ready-mixed drink, check out how much sugar is in there, as it may not be as healthy as it seems.

 - Coffee and tea both have caffeine in them and so do chocolate drinks.

-- Some soft drinks, especially cola drinks, do too, so you need to check the labels to see what's in there.
+- Some soft drinks, especially cola drinks and 'energy' drinks, do too, so you need to check the labels to see what's in there.
 As well as being a 'diuretic' (it makes your kidneys make more urine or wee) caffeine can make people feel different.
 Some people feel more wide-awake, while others feel shaky and anxious.

 - It is best not to have too much caffeine.

 Why does salty water come out of your eyes when you cry?